 “You wrote: “When the robot makes a “choice” to veer left to follow the line, it has done nothing but reference its programming and equations and variables to their inevitable conclusions.””

 I thought it obvious, but I was using “choice” the way you do.

 - This whole debate is about the existence of choice.
-There is a reason you put scare quotes around “choice.”
+There is a reason RP put scare quotes around “choice.”
 Obviously, we do not use that word in the same manner.
 I believe in choice.
-You believe in “choice.”
+RP believes in “choice.”

-- I understand you think they are the same thing.
+- I understand that RP thinks they are the same thing.
 Obviously, I do not, so I am not going to concede that they are the same thing!

 - We both have difficulties with our positions.
-Arguing for yours involves a performative contradiction.
+Arguing for RP’s involves a performative contradiction.
 Arguing for mine involves something uncomfortably close to an “additional magic sprinkled by an invisible wizard.”
 I would love to say otherwise, but I cannot.
-Since we are in fact arguing, to be consistent, then in bothering to argue you are accepting that additional magic.
-I need a little magic, while you describe a life of utter nihilism and pointlessness of the sort described by autistic people and schizophrenics who have lost the sense that either they or the people around them are real, and instead experience everyone as a robot and imposter; as mere automatons simulating human beings.
+Since we are in fact arguing, to be consistent, then in bothering to argue RP is accepting that additional magic.
+I need a little magic, while RP describes a life of utter nihilism and pointlessness of the sort described by autistic people and schizophrenics who have lost the sense that either they or the people around them are real, and instead experience everyone as a robot and imposter; as mere automatons simulating human beings.
 Choose your poison.

 “A preference implies goals and purposes.
 I prefer wine to sewer water.
 I prefer pleasure to pain.
 I intend to strive for one rather than the other.
 There are no goals and purposes in determinism.
 Determinism is predicated on cause and effect, not goal-driven behavior.”